 One of the best ways to get some Google love is to get a shoutout from one of the big guys.

-Who doesn’t want that juicy backlink from Forbes or the Wall Street Journal?
+So, who doesn’t want a juicy backlink from Forbes or the Wall Street Journal?

-But if you are like most entrepreneurs, those publications seem unobtainable to you.
+But if you are like most entrepreneurs, those publications seem unobtainable.

 … Enter HARO.

 (*Newbies, learn the basics about Help A Report Out at HelpAReporter.com)

 I’ve used HARO to get featured in Kiplinger, Yahoo Finance, Entrepreneur, Nerd Wallet, Forbes, and many other notable sites.

 In this article, I’ll tell you the exact steps I take to get my responses included.